coralieerasmus/portfolio-s3/README.md

 </ul>

 # usage
-- Here is a link you can use to open up the website in a browser, here you can find an overview of projects i've worked on aswell as some information about them: https://coralieerasmus.github.io/portfolio-s3/
+-Here is a link you can use to open up the website in a browser, here you can find an overview of projects i've worked on aswell as some information about them: https://coralieerasmus.github.io/portfolio-s3/

-- Here is a link to open the GitWiki, here you can find more in depth information on my different projects and learning outcomes: /link.here
+-Here is a link to open the GitWiki, here you can find more in depth information on my different projects and learning outcomes: /link.here

-- If you want to specifically find information on a project, you can find them through the following links:
+-If you want to specifically find information on a project, you can find them through the following links:
 <ul>
 <li>Passion Project: link</li>
 <li>Go-It: link</li>